X86-64

 The original specification, created by AMD and released in 2000, has been implemented by AMD, Intel, and VIA.
 The AMD K8 microarchitecture, in the Opteron and Athlon 64 processors, was the first to implement it.
 This was the first significant addition to the x86 architecture designed by a company other than Intel.
 Intel was forced to follow suit and introduced a modified NetBurst family which was software-compatible with AMD's specification.
 VIA Technologies introduced x86-64 in their VIA Isaiah architecture, with the VIA Nano.

-The x86-64 architecture is distinct from the Intel Itanium architecture (formerly IA-64).
-The architectures are not compatible on the native instruction set level, and operating systems and applications compiled for one cannot be run on the other.
+The x86-64 architecture was quickly adopted for desktop and laptop personal computers and servers which were commonly configured for 16 GiB (gibibytes) of memory or more.
+It has effectively replaced the discontinued Intel Itanium architecture (formerly IA-64), which was originally intended to replace the x86 architecture. x86-64 and Itanium are not compatible on the native instruction set level, and operating systems and applications compiled for one architecture cannot be run on the other natively.

 AMD64

 History

-AMD64 (also variously referred to by AMD in their literature and documentation as “AMD 64-bit Technology” and “AMD x86-64 Architecture”) was created as an alternative to the radically different IA-64 architecture designed by Intel and Hewlett-Packard, which was backward-incompatible with IA-32, the 32-bit version of the x86 architecture.
+AMD64 (also variously referred to by AMD in their literature and documentation as "AMD 64-bit Technology" and "AMD x86-64 Architecture") was created as an alternative to the radically different IA-64 architecture designed by Intel and Hewlett-Packard, which was backward-incompatible with IA-32, the 32-bit version of the x86 architecture.
 AMD originally announced AMD64 in 1999 with a full specification available in August 2000.
 As AMD was never invited to be a contributing party for the IA-64 architecture and any kind of licensing seemed unlikely, the AMD64 architecture was positioned by AMD from the beginning as an evolutionary way to add 64-bit computing capabilities to the existing x86 architecture while supporting legacy 32-bit x86 code, as opposed to Intel's approach of creating an entirely new, completely x86-incompatible 64-bit architecture with IA-64.

 The first AMD64-based processor, the Opteron, was released in April 2003.